InesSouissi98/mammogram_retrieval/README.md

 Implementing similarity metrics to measure the similarity between the query image and the images in the dataset such as Euclidian, Minkowski, Dice, Cosine, Correlation, Canberra, Chebyshev and Hamming.
 Seting 5 as number of retrieved mammograms.

+**Tools :** <br >
-Tools : Programming language: Python.
+Programming language: Python. <br >
-Data processing libraries: pandas and NumPy.
+Data processing libraries: pandas and NumPy. <br >
-Similarity metrics: Euclidian, Minkowski, Dice, Cosine, Correlation, Canberra, Chebyshev and Hamming.
+Similarity metrics: Euclidian, Minkowski, Dice, Cosine, Correlation, Canberra, Chebyshev and Hamming. <br >
 Deep learning model: VGG16